Senior lawyer Sardar Latif Khosa joins PTI

 Senior lawyer and disgruntled PPP leader Sardar Latif Khosa on Sunday joined the PTI.

+The announcement was made at a press conference in Lahore, where Khosa appeared with a PTI flag slung around his shoulders.
+The PTI also shared a video of Khosa on X (formerly Twitter), saying he had “formally” joined the party.

-Addressing a press conference in Lahore, Khosa said that he had taken the step with the hope of taking the country towards a “beautiful” future.
+Speaking to the media in Lahore, the lawyer — who has represented PTI chief Imran Khan in several cases — said he had taken the step with the hope of taking the country towards a “beautiful” future.

-“The world says that people do press conferences to leave [the party] and you are doing a press conference to join,” he laughed, referring to the manner in which several PTI leaders had left the party in the aftermath of the May 9 violence.
+“The world says that people do press conferences to leave [the party] and you are doing a press conference to join it,” he quipped, referring to the manner in which several PTI leaders had left the party in the aftermath of the May 9 violence.

 “I am doing this deliberately.
 If rendering services for your mother country makes you a lunatic, then yes I am a lunatic,” he said.
 He further said that one should not be fearful to speak the truth, adding that life, death, honour, respect and sustenance were all in God’s hands.

-He called on institutions to work within their constitutional limits, adding that problems arose when one decided to interfered in matters beyond its mandate.
+He called on institutions to work within their constitutional limits, adding that problems arose when one interfered in matters beyond its mandate.

+Talking about elections, Khosa appreciated Chief Justice of Pakistan (CJP) Qazi Faez Isa for eradicating the speculation around the Feb 8 polls.
+At the same time, he also said that he wished the CJP had directed for returning officers (ROs) and district returning officers (DROs) to be from the judiciary.

+Khosa condemned the arrest of PTI’s Sher Afzal Marwat, who was apprehended from outside the Lahore High Court on Thursday.
+“This is a sanctuary of peace and justice […] I was ashamed,” he said.

 In September, the PPP had suspended Khosa’s party membership and also ousted him from its central executive committee (CEC).
 PPP Secretary General Nayyar Bukhari said the decision was taken after Khosa had failed to reply to a show-cause notice issued to him by the party.